Mabelle Arole Fellowship 2015-2016

 The Mabelle Arole Fellowship was founded in 2000, in collaboration with

 JSI Research and Training and the American Medical Student Association (AMSA).

-If you meet the eligibility requirements, consider applying to be a Mabelle Arole International Fellow for 2014-2015.
-JSI Research & Training Institute, Inc will begin to accept applications in December 2013.
-The Mabelle Arole International Fellows:
+If you meet the eligibility requirements, consider applying to be a Mabelle Arole Fellow for 2015-2016.
+JSI Research & Training Institute, Inc is currently accepting applications.
+The Mabelle Arole Fellows:

 - Learn about community-driven programming, how it works, and how it contributes to a community's well-being.

-- Live and work at the Comprehensive Rural Health Project, Jamkhed, India, for almost one year.
+- Live and work at the Comprehensive Rural Health Project (CRHP), Jamkhed, India, for almost one year.

 - Work with one of the best primary health projects in the world.

 - Learn about the priority health care areas addressed: community-based primary care, women's health, under-fives care, family planning, control of chronic illnesses, prevention of infectious diseases, and integrated rural development.

 - Work on a project, depending on current CRHP activities and your interest.

 One U.S. citizen or permanent resident who has been accepted to medical school but has not begun yet will be accepted to this year-long program based in Jamkhed, India.
 Read about the history of the CRHP Project in Jamkhed.
 Informative materials, including the book, Jamkhed, written by the Aroles ($15), are available through Alex Kaysin (tel: 347-254-2524, e-mail: firstname.lastname@example.org).